Note: This is the 3rd article in a series of 4 on the writing process of A Sugary Frosting published in 2016.

 If you would be kind enough to write a review for A Sugary Frosting/A Memoir of A Girlhood Spent in a Parsonage, please go to the bottom of this article and click on my email.
 I will send you an e-copy of the book.

 I had been announcing the book to my e-newsletter list, to my Facebook friends to Twitter followers and to Google+connections.
 Now, I know this is passive, but every bit of outreach contains an offer to send an e-book in exchange for a review.
 And, I would hope for some book buyers.

 3. Keyword Phrases

-I have been collecting the keyword phrases that might boost my book to a better position on Amazon.
-I am far from being an expert in this field and I am doing my best to choose the right keyword phrases (AKA long-tail key words).
+I had been collecting the keyword phrases that might boost my book to a better position on Amazon.
+I am far from being an expert in this field, but I did my best choosing the right keyword phrases (AKA long-tail keywords).
 Time will tell if I have been successful.

 4. Posts on The Memoir Writer’s Blog

-Have also placed a number of posts on my blog that refer to the book.
-Posts on the blog are organized around keyword phrases that I hope the search engines will pick up.
-When members of the public put in certain keywords – for instance, “preacher’s kid” – my book will come up prominently.
-This book is also a slice of the New England story of the 1950s and 1960s.
-I have the phrase “New England studies” as a key phrase, and of course, “growing up in parsonage.”
+I had also placed a number of posts on my blog that refer to the book.
+Posts on the blog are organized around keyword phrases that I hoped the search engines would pick up.
+When members of the public put in certain keywords – for instance, “preacher’s kid” – my book would come up prominently.
+This book was also a slice of the New England story of the 1950s and 1960s.
+I had the phrase “New England studies” as a key phrase, and of course, “growing up in a parsonage.”
 Writing about the list of my key phrases could go on but – you get the idea.

 5. Blog Tour